 More About Rolls-Royce

-The current lineup by Rolls Royce consists of 5 models.
+The current lineup by Rolls-Royce consists of 5 models:

 Rolls-Royce Dawn is a 4 seater luxury convertible launched at the 2015 Frankfurt Motor Show.
-The luxurious convertible comes fitted with features such as Adaptive LED Headlights, lambswool floor mats, premium audio system, Rollover Protection System and Satellite-Aided Transmission.
-Powered by a 6.6-liter 563 hp engine with 8-speed automatic transmission, which makes it an impressive entity in the Rolls-Royce lineup.
+The luxurious convertible comes fitted with features such as Adaptive LED Headlights, lambswool floor mats, premium audio system, Rollover Protection System, and Satellite-Aided Transmission.
+The convertible is powered by a 6.6-liter 563 hp engine with 8-speed automatic transmission, which makes it an impressive entity in the Rolls-Royce lineup.